collective-soundworks/soundworks/README.md

 - The `src/player/` folder contains all the files that compose the default client, which we name `player`.
 (Any client connecting to the server through the root URL `http://my.server.address:port/` would be a `player`, and belongs to the namespace `'/player'`.)
 - Finally, the `src/sass/` folder contains the SASS files to generate the CSS.

-You can add any other type of client (let's name it generically `clientType`).
+You can add any other type of client (let’s name it generically `clientType`).
 For that:

 - You should create a subfolder `src/clientType/` (*e.g.* `src/conductor/` or `src/env/`) and write an `index.es6.js` file inside.
 - This type of client would join the namespace `'/clientType'` thanks to the line `client.init('/clientType');` in the `index.es6.js` file (*e.g.* the namespace `'/conductor'` with the line `client.init('/conductor');`, or `'/env'` with the line `client.init('/env');`).